 Well, yes, you can do that.
-But what happens when your copy is printed out and popped onto a desk, along with 30 other documents to be read, and then shuffled around?
+But what happens when your copy is printed out and popped onto a desk, along with 30 other documents to be read and then shuffled around?
 Your client picks it up and vaguely remembers it’s their website copywriting but… Who wrote it again?
 When was it sent through?
-Is it the final version?
+Is this the final version?

 A good copy deck serves a few purposes.